geberl/swift-localstorage/README.md

 ## Contributing & Questions

 Bugs should be reported [here on GitHub](https://github.com/geberl/swift-localstorage/issues).

+I need some help for localization into languages other than German and English.
+If you speak for example **Italian** take a look at the files `Local Storage/Main/de.lproj/Main.strings` and `Local Storage/Settings/de.lproj/Settings.strings`.
+Should only take 15 minutes and there's no programming involved.

 If you have any questions or an idea for a new feature, please send your suggestions to my Twitter account [@eberl_se](https://twitter.com/eberl_se).